TeddyK58/TerpSat/README.md

 5. In git bash type: git fetch && git checkout 'your first name'

 Git Bash Commands:
-'git status' -will tell you how many files you have changed and what changes need to be added to version control 'git add .' -will add ALL changes you have made and stage them to be commited to the version control 'git commit -m 'type an update comment' ' -will commit all your changes to your local files 'git push' -will ask you for your GitHub login info, and then will send your changes to the cloud for everyone to see
+'git status' -will tell you how many files you have changed and what changes need to be added to version control \n 'git add .' -will add ALL changes you have made and stage them to be commited to the version control \n 'git commit -m 'type an update comment' ' -will commit all your changes to your local files \n 'git push' -will ask you for your GitHub login info, and then will send your changes to the cloud for everyone to see